-The following table sets forth information relating to equity securities authorized for issuance under the Company's equity compensation plans as of December 31, 2010.
+The following table sets forth information relating to equity securities authorized for issuance under the Company's equity compensation plans as of December 31, 2011.

-P lan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 6,732,447 6.34 4,497,381 Equity compensation plans not approved by security holders Total 6,732,447 6.34 4,497,381
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-aver exercise price outstanding opt warrants and ri (b) of equity compensation plans ons, (excluding securities Equity compensation plans approved by security holders (1) 5,753,693 \$ 5 4,893,174 Equity compensation plans not approved by security holders Total 5,753,693 \$ 5 4,893,174

-(1) In connection with the Company's acquisition of CHS in March 2010, the Company assumed and adopted the BioScrip/CHS 2006 Equity Incentive Plan (the "CHS Plan") and certain options issued under the under CHS Plan were converted into the right to purchase 716,086 shares of the Company's Common Stock and all other options issued under the CHS Plan were either cashed out or cancelled.
-There are 2,300,683 shares of common stock remaining available under the CHS Plan for grant to current employees of the Company who are former employees of CHS and to employees of Company hired after the date of the acquisition of CHS.
+(1) This includes the 2008 Plan and the CHS Plan.
+In connection with the Company's acquisition of CHS in March 2010, the Company assumed and adopted the BioScrip/CHS 2006 Equity Incentive Plan (the "CHS Plan") and certain options issued under the under CHS Plan were converted into the right to purchase 716,086 shares of the Company's Common Stock and all other options issued under the CHS Plan were either cashed out or cancelled.
+There are 2,164,363 shares of common stock remaining available under the CHS Plan for grant to current employees of the Company who are former employees of CHS and to employees of the Company hired after the date of the acquisition of CHS.

-The following table sets forth information relating to the number of stock options and shares of restricted stock granted by the Company in fiscal years 2010, 2009 and 2008:
+The following table sets forth information relating to the number of stock options and shares of restricted stock granted by the Company in fiscal years 2011, 2010 and 2009:

+Stock Options Restricted Stock

-Fiscal Year Stock Options Granted (#) Restricted Stock Granted (#)
+Fiscal Year Granted (#) Granted (#)

+2011 1,523,500 90,000

 2010 1,722,250 80,000

 2009 1,918,600 257,860

-2008 1.099.522 645.625
+PROPOSAL 1.